 Have you ever known anyone who’s been passed over for promotion?
 Maybe it’s your name that wasn’t on the promotion list.
 COL McRae talks about identity, motives, and what success looks like in the eyes of God.

 The third and final encore episode comes from episode 27, with LTC Todd Plotner, USA (Ret.), who talks about leadership lessons for young warriors.
 The conversation was based on an article he wrote for Command magazine back in 2013 when he was the Army ROTC Professor of Military Science at Washington State University.

-In this episode, we chat with 1LT Ryan Menicucci, USA, about what it takes to be a leader that God can use.
-The context for the conversation comes from a weekend ROTC retreat at OCF's White Sulphur Springs Conference Center in 2017.
-1LT Menicucci recalls three important lessons learned that weekend: We must have faith in something that is worthy of our faith; we must know who we are in Christ; and we must be prepared to fight the good fight, as we engage in spiritual warfare.
+This encore episode harkens back to episode 9, with guest LT Ryan Menicucci, USA.
+There were three things we talked about: first, we must have faith in something that is worthy of our faith; second, we must know who we are in Christ; and third, we must be prepared to fight the good fight, as we engage in spiritual warfare.

 In this special encore episode, we're going all the way back to episode 2 and the story of Coast Guard Lieutenant James Rader.
 Sometimes the storms of life can be metaphorical, such as a difficult deployment, move, or career transition.
 However, there are those times when the storms of life refer to literal storms.
 Such was the case for James Rader as he took part in search-and-rescue efforts during Hurricane Harvey.

 What do you think of when I say, “Military Sisterhood”?
 That was the question Kristin Goodrich posed to about 50 women at the beginning of a weekend retreat last March at OCF's White Sulphur Springs Conference Center.
 One West Point cadet’s response stood out amid the varied responses, "Sisterhood?
 What sisterhood?"
 We'll answer those questions and more.